mrsonord/rsmt-plugin/readme.txt

 == Future Mods ==

-Customer Review/Testimonial Form Shortcode/Widget

-Ability to add services, products and offers.
+Ability to add services, products and offers to the Microdata of your site.